 Complex PTSD is an anxiety disorder that can develop after a series of traumatic events.
+Often, CPTSD disrupts a person’s ability to function and create lasting relationships.
 Many people who struggle with complex trauma may benefit from working with an EMDR trauma therapist to help manage and alleviate their symptoms.
 However, EMDR can take additional time, as there is much to unpack when treating complex trauma symptoms.

 What is Complex Trauma?

 Complex trauma is trauma developed from not one traumatic event but many repeated events throughout the person’s life.
-People who sustain frequent or prolonged abuse and neglect as children can develop complex PTSD as adults.
+For example, children who sustain frequent or prolonged abuse or neglect can develop complex PTSD as adults.
 These people often create coping mechanisms designed to manage the effects of the trauma.
 Unfortunately, some of these coping strategies can cause undue difficulties in a person’s life because the core of the issue is they have not fully processed their traumatic experiences.

 How Can EMDR Help Treat Complex PTSD?